-The crux of improved regulation would lie with the immutability of image deletion or manipulation, and policing the activities rather than restricting access and trusting that licensed practitioners will adhere to legal practice (as the Delhi high court has noted, neither a radiology degree nor obstetrics ultrasound coursework profoundly change one’s moral compass).
+The crux of improved regulation would lie with the immutability of image deletion or manipulation and a machine that looks no different externally from one without wireless and tamper proof drive monitoring.
+Policing for illegal use is better than restricting access and trusting that licensed practitioners will adhere to legal practice.
 Here the success or failure of maintaining the original spirit of the PNDT and PCPNDT would lie while also allowing greater access to ultrasonography.

 Conclusion

-The PCPNDT was written to prevent a number of societally unacceptable harms including the intentional abortion of female fetuses due to sex.
+The PCPNDT was written to prevent a number of societally unacceptable harms including the sex selection of unborn fetuses.
 To date it has yet to meaningfully deliver its stated non-maleficence aims (2) and, in that it has not changed skewed sex ratios, the original justice concerns of activists and legislators remain unaddressed.
-However, the pragmatism required to enforce this law has had profound effects on the ability of rural Indians to access a beneficial medical technology (POCUS / diagnostic ultrasonography) and may have even inadvertently placed a heavier burden on the poorest and worsened health inequity in India creating serious justice concerns.
-It is time to re-examine and update a law such that diagnostic ultrasonography can be widely available in rural India .
+However, the pragmatism required to enforce this law has had profound effects on the ability of rural Indians to access a beneficial medical technology (POCUS / diagnostic ultrasonography) and may have even inadvertently placed a heavier burden on the poorest and worsened health inequity in India creating serious ethical and justice concerns.
+It is time to re-examine and update a law such that diagnostic ultrasonography can be widely available in rural India at all levels including in the public sector at PHCs and CHCs.

 References